 Coming up with catchy, meaningful ideas can be challenging, and it often feels like all the good names are already taken.

 To help you find that perfect moniker, we’ve put together this list of business name generator tools to make sure your brand gets off on the right foot, plus five brainstorming strategies to get your creative juices flowing.

 - Hipster Business Names

 Shopify’s business name generator helps you come up with potential business names in 10 seconds or less.
 Simply enter a keyword, click “Generate names, then browse thousands of auto-generated name ideas for your company domain.
 You can find all types of brand names that range from clever to modern, pragmatic to classic to help you build a brand.
 Or browse names based on industries such as clothing, fashion, jewelry, crafts, and flowers.

 It’s the perfect tool if you’re looking for a little bit of creative inspiration.
-Plus, if you find a unique business name you like, you can jump from naming your brand to securing a domain in just a few clicks.
+Plus, if you find a unique business name you like, you can jump from checking the availability using a whois lookup, to securing a domain in just a few clicks.
 New business owners can register a domain name and start an online store in minutes, so they can start selling online faster.

 Oberlo’s business name generator is a free resource you can use to find potential names for your business.
 Enter a word you want to include in your business name and the tool will give you hundreds of creative options to explore.
 You can browse and choose one you like, then register its .com domain.
 The business name generator can check for domain availability to make it easier to start your new company.

 Freshbooks’ business name generator is a fun and interactive way to find a new company name.
 Once you click “Let’s Get Started,” the tool then asks you to select your industry: creatives and marketing, legal services and business consulting, trades and home services, or information technology.
 You’re then prompted to include any keywords you want to include in your business name.